dreamfactorysoftware/angular2-sdk/README.md

 - Make sure you have a SQL database service named 'db'.
 Most DreamFactory instances have a default 'db' service for SQLite.
 You can add one by going to the Services tab in the admin console and creating a new SQL service.
 Make sure you set the name to 'db'.

-#How develop the project on your local machine
+#How to develop the project on your local machine

 ##Prerequisites